deepz2609/chess/README.md

     npm install
     ```
 2.  **Set up Environment Variables:**
-    Create a `.env.local` file in the root directory and add your Firebase project configuration and Google Generative AI API key:
+    Create a `.env` file in the root directory (or rename `.env.local` if it exists) and add your Firebase project configuration and Google Generative AI API key:
     ```env
+    # Replace with your actual Firebase and Genkit configuration
+    # See README.md for instructions on how to get these values

+    # Firebase Project Configuration (obtain from Firebase console)
     NEXT_PUBLIC_FIREBASE_API_KEY=YOUR_FIREBASE_API_KEY
     NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=YOUR_FIREBASE_AUTH_DOMAIN
     NEXT_PUBLIC_FIREBASE_PROJECT_ID=YOUR_FIREBASE_PROJECT_ID